Autódromo de Sitges-Terramar: Race events

 The opening ceremony was held on 28 October 1923.
 The event was for 2-litre GP cars and was won by Albert Divo in a Sunbeam defeating Count Louis Zborowski in a Miller, with a winning speed of 96.91 mph.
 No prize money was awarded.
 Unpaid construction overruns caused the builders to seize the gate receipts, leaving the organizers with no money to pay the drivers.
 As a result, the track was forbidden to host international races again.
 Drivers also complained about the entry and exit from the bankings claiming the transition from straight to banking and back again was poorly designed.
 Catalunyan Automobile Club and the Penya Rhin continued to hold races in 1925 with little success.

 The works lasted only 300 days and the inaugural ceremony of the facilities was held on 28 October 1923, with the assistance of the infant Alfonso de Borbón, representing the Royal House.
 Despite the heavy rain that fell that day, the inaugural events brought together thousands of people who arrived in Sitges and the circuit itself.
 After the inaugural events, the first race was held, won by Alberto Divo with his Sunbeam, who did the marked route in 2 hours, 48 minutes and 5 seconds, at an average of 142 kilometers per hour.
 Divo received five trophies: the King’s Cup, the Italian Ambassador’s Cup, the Omnia Cup, the RACE Cup and the Liceu Circle Cup.
 Motorcycle and motorcycle races were also held during the following days.

 The high expectation of its inauguration was, however, immediately affected by the economic problems caused by the construction company, which was unable to raise the capital to cover construction costs.
 However, in the following years there were still races, such as the Spanish Motorcycle Championship, organized by the royal Moto Club of Catalonia in May 1925, and which was attended by Alfonso XIII, and the president of the Government, the dictator Miguel Primo de Rivera.
 In the same year, 1925, other races were carried out, such as the one organized by the Penya Rhin, where a Bugatti was presented for the first time, the 10 km race, organized by the RACC and the Penya Rhin itself, and the 80-lap race on the circuit, promoted by the Sabadell Velocipèdic Club.

-The RACC and the Rhine repeated their races in the following months, both in November 1925 and January 1926.
+The RACC and the Penya Rhin repeated their races in the following months, both in November 1925 and January 1926.
 In December of that year the Sitges Prize was held and in the spring of 1927 the motorcycle tournaments were held in category 250, 350 and 500 cc, convened again by the Peña Rhin, which organized a second edition in the spring of 1929.